ralscha/apod/README.md

 ### Server
 Written in Java 8 and Spring.
-Periodically polls the [APOD API](https://api.nasa.gov/api.html), stores the informations in a Xodus database, downloads the normal and high def image and recompresses them with [jpeg-recompress](https://github.com/danielgtaylor/jpeg-archive) to save bandwidth.
+Periodically polls the [APOD API](https://api.nasa.gov/api.html), stores the information in a Xodus database, downloads the normal and high def image and recompresses them with [jpeg-recompress](https://github.com/danielgtaylor/jpeg-archive) to save bandwidth.
 Provides an Protocol Buffer endpoint (`/apods`) for the clients.

 **Libraries:**